Social Networking Sites

 The interact! program was created by the Wisconsin Department of Justice – Internet Crimes Against Children Task Force and the Wisconsin Department of Public Instruction to help keep kids safe online.

 Please click on the image below to launch interact!
+(Now available in English and Spanish)

 Why are social networking sites popular?